braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/overview.md

 - Color: "Green"
 - Size: "Medium"

-When these requests have finished, Request 2 has overwritten the update from Request 1, so it's best practice to stagger updates to prevent requests to be overwritten.
+When the requests are finished, Request 2 will overwrite the update from Request 1.
+Due to this, it's best to stagger your updates so you can prevent requests from being overwritten.

 ### Create JSON string from another table